Last Generation (climate movement): Accusations and sentences

 For the November 2022 action at Berlin Brandenburg airport, in April 2023 the participating activists were issued a fee notice of slightly over 1,000 euros as a contribution to security enhancements taken by federal police.
 An appeal by a female activist who had been fined was rejected by an administrative court in March 2025, as was reported in April 2025.

+In November 2025, ten of the organization's activists were sentenced by a Hamburg court to pay a compensation of approximately 400,000 euros for a blockade of the city's airport in July 2023 that, according to media reports, had led to the cancellation of 57 flights.
+The organization had been sued by Eurowings, representing its parent company the Lufthansa Group.
+The activists were additionally ordered to pay court costs to the amount of approximately 700,000 euros.

+In early‑February 2026, five Last Generation activists began their criminal trial at the Potsdam Regional Court for allegedly forming a criminal organization under § 129 of the German Criminal Code.

+In March 2026, it became public that Fraport, which operates Frankfurt Airport, had sued eight Last Generation activists for 824,000 euros in damages for their action there on 25 July 2024.

 Funding

-According to its own statements, the group is mainly financed by donations or crowdfunding.
+According to its own statements, the group was mainly financed by donations or crowdfunding.
 In early 2022 it released a transparency report, according to which in 2021 it had received more than 900,000 euros in donations and spent around 535,000 euros.

-In late 2022, the Axel Springer newspaper Welt am Sonntag published a story, according to which Last Generation pays some activists up to 1,300 euros per month.
+In late 2022, the Axel Springer newspaper Welt am Sonntag published a story, according to which Last Generation paid some activists up to 1,300 euros per month.
 The money is paid out by an organisation called "Wandelbündnis" in Berlin, but originates from the Climate Emergency Fund in the United States.

-Last Generation (Germany, Austria, Poland, and Italy) are part of the A22 network funded by the Climate Emergency Fund, together with Renovate Switzerland, Dernière Rénovation in France, Just Stop Oil in the UK (Stopp oljeletinga in Norway), and other groups in Australia, New Zealand, Sweden, and the US.
+Last Generation (Germany, Austria, Poland, and Italy) were part of the A22 network funded by the Climate Emergency Fund, together with Renovate Switzerland, Dernière Rénovation in France, Just Stop Oil in the UK (Stopp oljeletinga in Norway), and other groups in Australia, New Zealand, Sweden, and the US.

-Additionally, the group has received financial backing from Rote Hilfe e.V., an organization considered by the BfV, Germany's federal domestic intelligence agency, a "left-wing extremist" group.
+Additionally, the group received financial backing from Rote Hilfe e.V., an organization considered by the BfV, Germany's federal domestic intelligence agency, a "left-wing extremist" group.